NCAR/wrfcloud/docs/Users_Guide/administration.rst

 **Add a New User**

 Select the "Manage Users" menu option and click on the "Add User" option at the top of the page.
-A popup box will appear to fill in the new user's email address and name.
+A pop-up box will appear to fill in the new user's email address and name.
 Select the Role for that user and click "Create".
 An email will be sent to the new user asking them to activate their account and setup a new password.

 **Update Roles**

 Select the "Manage Users" menu option to view a current list of users.
 Click on the user you wish to update.
-A popbox box with the user's information will appear.
+A pop-box box with the user's information will appear.
 Select the new role you wish to assign and click "Update".
 The user will automatically be given permissions associated with this new role.

 **Delete a User**

 Select the "Manage Users" menu option to view a current list of users.
 Click on the user you wish to remove.
-A popbox box with the user's information will appear.
+A pop-box box with the user's information will appear.
 Click "Remove" to delete the user from the system.